Latest Update for JEE Advanced

 The authorities will release the JEE Advanced 2024 application form at jeeadv.ac.in.
 Candidates seeking BTech admission in IITs are required to apply and appear for JEE Advanced exam 2024.
+The authority has released the JEE Advanced 2024 registration date on April 21, 2024.
 Candidates have to register and fill out the application form consisting the personal, academic, educational, and communication information.
-Students also have to pay the application fee in online mode.
+Also, students have to pay the application fee in online mode.
 The steps to fill out the JEE Advanced 2024 application form are provided below.

 How to fill JEE Advanced Application Form 2024?

 Registration – Firstly, candidates have to use their JEE Main 2024 roll number and password to log in.
 The details of candidates will be automatically added on the portal.

 Uploading of Documents – Next, the candidates have to add the required documents and upload it as per the specifications mentioned by the authorities.
 The required documents are class 10 certificate/birth certificate, class 12 mark sheet, and category certificate (if applicable).